 Success can be evaluated by funding applications created and funds achieved.
 Quarterly reports and annual reports become an ongoing opportunity to articulate success and provide evaluation criteria.
 Success can be evaluated by looking at our work through a DEI lens.
 Are we embracing the diversity of our community?
 Is our work focused on equity?
 Are we inclusive?
 Ultimately that's for the community to tell us.
-But we have to open the conversation first --
+But we can continue to invite the conversation first - and we can prioritize listening to community members.